The Chola temple trail cannot be complete without the mention of the Chola Bronze Statues. A defining art form of the region and the times of Cholas.

 I saw Chola Bronzes at two places during this trip.
 One was at the Museum of Art in Maratha Palace, Thanjavur.
-And second was at Egmore Museum in Chennai which has some of the biggest and the best pieces of Chola metal craft.
-At Chennai, there is a bit of documentation too that explains you the popular forms of deities carved in Bronze.
-The galleries are in fact organized by deities, so there is one each for Shiva, Parvati, Vishnu, Ganesh et al.
+And the second was at Egmore Museum in Chennai which has some of the biggest and the best pieces of Chola metal craft.
+At Chennai, there is a bit of documentation too that explains to you the popular forms of deities carved in Bronze.
+The galleries are in fact organized by deities, so there is one each for Shiva, Parvati, Vishnu, Ganesh, et al.

 Chola Bronze Statues Making

 A video at the entrance explains the process of making these idols using the lost wax method.
-And the importance of Patina the layer of tarnish that gives the sheen to the metal over a period of time and the one that makes the antique pieces valuable.
-The method of lost wax in mentioned in the ancient texts.
+And the importance of Patina is the layer of tarnish that gives the sheen to the metal over a period of time and the one that makes the antique pieces valuable.
+The method of lost wax is mentioned in ancient texts.
 It is a living tradition that is still practiced in the same fashion.
 Smaller idols are made of a solid cast while the larger ones are made in a hollow cast to keep them light.
 There are two primary metals used: Bronze which is an alloy of Copper and Tin and Panchola which comes from five metals: Copper, Tin, Gold, Silver, and Lead.

 Understanding the Chola Bronze Statues

 The origin of Bronze images lies in the urge to take out the Gods in palanquins from the temples.
 Since this was not possible with huge stone idols, smaller idols carved in metal were light and easy to be taken around.
 And came to be known as Utsav murtis or festival idols.
-Rules of iconography here followed for metal images is just like the stone ones.
-Then it became a fashion for the rich and famous to donate the bronze idols to the temples.
+Rules of iconography here followed for metal images are just like the stone ones.
+Then it became a fashion for the rich and famous to donate bronze idols to the temples.

 Nataraja in Bronze Statues

-Popular Shiva Parvati Avatars in Chola Bronze Statues
+Popular Shiva Parvati Avatars

 Ardhanarishwar with half Shiva and half Shakti is another popular image, here you see the master craftsmanship when the limbs of the two parts are carved accordingly, the female part being smaller and delicate.
-Parvati is also carved in her various avatars like Maheshwari, Durga, Kali etc. Her most popular avatar remains Mahishasurmardini – the one who slays the demon Mahisha.
-In one idol I found her wearing a short garment on one leg and a long one on other, something that I have not seen elsewhere, a designer idol probably.
+Parvati is also carved in her various avatars like Maheshwari, Durga, Kali, etc. Her most popular avatar remains Mahishasurmardini – the one who slays the demon Mahisha.
+In one idol I found her wearing a short garment on one leg and a long one on the other, something that I have not seen elsewhere, a designer idol probably.

 Ganesh, Murugan, and Nandi complete the Shiva family.
 Ganesha is depicted with a very long upper body and short legs.
-Vishnu also had few idols.
+Vishnu also had a few idols.
 One that I found most amusing was in his Varaha avatar with a Devi on his lap as he stands on a raised leg.
 There is a huge image of Sudarshan chakra that again looked quite unique.
 Most idols stood mounted on the solid metal pedestal that had solid hooks as if to pull the idols using ropes or to tie them up with something.

 You can buy books on the museum artifacts from the museum shop if the staff obliges you.

-A must see Museum if you are in Chennai.
+A must-see museum if you are in Chennai.

 Watch these wonderful lectures on Chola Bronzes by Dr. Vidya Dehejia.